 Carrot zucchini muffins are moist, lightly spiced muffins that make a good-for-you breakfast or snack.
 They make an easy grab-and-go breakfast.

 I’m always trying to come up with ways to add more fruits and vegetables to our diet.
-Unfortunately, my two-year old wants nothing to do with most vegetables, so I have to get creative.
+Muffins, like these carrot zucchini muffins, are a great way to do that!

 It also pairs really well with carrot.
 And the combination of the two helps to make the muffins moist and tasty.

 These muffins aren’t too sweet, and they make a great grab-and-go breakfast.

 Whisk the oil and buttermilk together until combined.

 Add the eggs and vanilla, and whisk in until combined.